LTT 3780: Planetary system

 In 2020, an analysis carried out by a team of astronomers led by astronomer Ryan Cloutier of the TESS project confirmed the existence of two planets on mildly eccentric orbits, the inner being a super-Earth and the outer a small gas planet about half the mass of Uranus.

 LTT 3780 b

 The inner planet, LTT 3780 b, is an ultra-short period rocky super-Earth.
 James Webb Space Telescope observations published in 2025 are consistent with the planet being a bare rock with no atmosphere; CO_{2} atmospheres with a surface pressure of at least 0.01 bar can be ruled out.

 LTT 3780 c

 Astronomers utilizing the Gemini South 8.1-meter telescope performed an atmospheric survey of LTT 3780 c through high-resolution transmission spectroscopy.
 From observations during a single transit, they detected tentative signs of methane in the atmosphere but found no traces of ammonia, even though it is highly detectable in a cloud-free, hydrogen-rich atmosphere.
+A later study with JWST found stronger evidence for methane along with moderate to strong signs of either heavier hydrocarbons or sulfur-bearing molecules.
+This study also put constraints on the atmospheric abundance of water vapor, CO and CO_{2}.